mmateen19/zolan/_posts/2021-08-19-Why-Has-God-Forsaken-Me-With-Lactose-Intolerance.markdown

 ## Plant-Based Milk and Why I Dislike Them All (in no particular order)

 1. Almond Milk (aka the worst out of them all)
     - When almond milk is added to coffee, a chemical reaction occurs causing it to alter the flavor and curdle.
 One of the only ways to prevent this is to use a barista brand of almond milk, which I don't have the energy to find and purchase.
-I don't want to have to worry what the clumps in my coffee are, and I definitely don't want to pay even more for barista brand because I am genetrically cursed.
+I don't want to have to worry about what the clumps in my coffee are, and I definitely don't want to pay even more for the barista blend because I am genetically cursed.
 2. Coconut Milk (I'm not fruity enough for this)
     - Okay, I don't like coconut flavors to begin with (unless it's in a pina colada) so it makes sense why I disliked this nut milk.
-I will say, however, it has the best texture out of them all.
+I will say, however, that it has the best texture out of them all.
-3. Cashew Milk (if I wanted water I would have drunk water)
+3. Cashew Milk (if I wanted water I would have drank water)
     - It's discolored water.
 4. Macadamia Milk (I don't like it.
 Don't ask me why.)
     - It's just not good, okay?